Difference between Blogging And Journalism

 - by Simran Rohra

-The relationship between and a journalist and their audience is highly professional.
-The audience takes their work very seriously which necessitates the journalist to preserve such a tone throughout the same.
-A piece of journalism should never be biased.
+The relationship between a Journalist and their audience is highly professional.
+The audience takes their work very seriously which necessitates the Journalist to preserve such a tone throughout the same.
+A piece of Journalism should never be biased.
 It can provide various points of view, representing a number of sides of a story.
 Although, it can never lean towards one.
 The composition must always be objective and fair.
-They form the pillars of journalism.
+They form the pillars of Journalism.

 A blogger builds a unique rapport with their audience.
 They can have a casual tone running throughout as the audience does not expect hard facts.
 The work a blogger publishes can be true or false.
 The decision is lies in the hands of the blogger.
 It can make fictious additions while twisting the truth, all to add thrills, captivating and locking in more number of viewers.
 A blog can be biased.
 It can take sides on a story, voicing its own opinions.
 The degree of subjectivity can vary.